darktable-org/dtorg/README.md

 ## Get started

+### With make(reccomended)

 Make sure you have hugo version `0.78.2` installed.
 You can run `make install-mac` or `make install-linux`.

 Then, run `make server` and navigate to `http://localhost:1313`.

+### Without make

+Testing the site without `make` installed may be easier in some cases, especially on windows.
+On these systems, you must first [install Hugo](https://gohugo.io/installation/) manually, then run `rm -rf public && hugo server --renderStaticToDisk` and navigate to `http://localhost:1313`.